Ramanjs/os-assignments/assignment-1/README.md

 `..` is processed by removing the immediately previous pathname component back to a slash or the beginning of DIR.

+Edge cases:
+- Trying to cd into a directory that does not exist gives a 'file does not exist' error.
+- Trying to cd into a file gives a 'Not a directory' error.
+- Doing a `cd ..` from `\` has no effect.

 ### <a name="pwd"></a>pwd
 `pwd [-LP]`